vega/vega-tooltip/docs/creating_your_tooltip.md

 ## Step 3.
 Create A Tooltip

 In your HTML `<body>`, create a placeholder for the tooltip.
 Give the placeholder an `id` named `vis-tooltip` so that it can be recognized by our plugin.
-Assign `class` `vg-tooltip` to the tooltip placeholder so that it can pick up the default CSS style our library provides.
+Assign `class` `vega-tooltip` to the tooltip placeholder so that it can pick up the default CSS style our library provides.

 ```html
 <!-- Placeholder for the tooltip -->